troglobit/finit/doc/distro.md

     initctl enable sshd

-The `.conf` suffix is not needed, `initctl` adds it implicitly if it's missing.
+The `.conf` suffix is not needed, `initctl` adds it implicitly if it is missing.
 The `disable` command works in a similar fashion.

 Note, however, that `initctl` only operates on symlinks and it always